-Iced Matcha Latteby Amylee Amos MS, RDN, IFMCPRecipes
+Iced Matcha Latteby Amylee Amos PhD, RDN, IFMCPRecipes

 Matcha, fine powdered green tea, has grown in popularity in recent years.
 Cafes and coffee shops all over the world offer matcha lattes and other beverages.
 While many food trends lack scientific evidence to support their popularity, matcha has the benefit to make it worth the hype.